aliaksandr-s/prototyping-with-clojure/tutorial/chapter-03/03-Choosing the stack.md

 ### Scaffolding

 To not spend too much time on a project set up we'll use [**Luminus**][luminus].
-It's a mini framework that can give us a fully
-Setting up a project from scratch can take a lot of time and may become a really daunting process.
-So a reasonable scaffolding may help us a lot because we get a working environment with all the libraries connected with just one command.
+It's a mini framework that can give us a fully working environment for development and testing with just one command.

 ### Routing

 ### Authentication